ThePhD/sol2/docs/source/api/usertype.rst

 * ``"{name}", &type::function_name`` or ``"{name}", &type::member_variable``
     - Binds a typical member function or variable to ``"{name}"``.
 In the case of a member variable or member function, ``type`` must be ``T`` or a base of ``T``.
 * ``sol::base_classes, sol::bases<Bases...>``
     - Tells a usertype what its base classes are.
 If you have exceptions turned on, this need not be necessary: if you do not then you need this to have derived-to-base conversions work properly.
-See :ref:`inheritance<usertype_inheritance>`.
+See :ref:`inheritance<usertype-inheritance>`.

 overloading
 -----------

-Functions set here support overloading.
+Functions set on a usertype support overloading.
 See :doc:`here<overload>` for an example.

-.. _usertype_inheritance:
+.. _usertype-inheritance:

 inheritance
 -----------